r0bis/ukEUvote/readme.rst

     The following objects are masked from ‘package:base’: intersect, setdiff, setequal, union

-    [1] 3676966
+     [1] 3704087
      [1] 63467 66725 54115 57959 72232 41902 39968 41523 39549 39391 37541 34765
     [13] 33206 29519 17603  8383  4014  2503  1854  1414   143  2419 10038 20808
-    [25] 26895 21885 16961
+    [25] 26895 21885 19850 17084  3722

-Line starting with ``[1]`` gives total vote count, the next lines give petition signature counts per hour starting from sunday the 26th June at 9 AM.
+Line starting with ``[1]`` gives total vote count, the subsequent lines again starting with ``[1]`` give **petition signature counts per hour** starting from sunday the 26th June at 9 AM.

-Please note this simple analysis is *not* for debate on whether signatures are fraudulent or not.
-Government has enough means to cross reference the petition signatures with other databases (e.g. electoral registers) to filter out ineligible votes; it also certainly can delete fraudulent one-time e-mail address based signatures.
+**Please note** this simple analysis is *not* for debate on whether signatures are fraudulent or not.
+Government has enough means to cross reference the petition signatures with other databases (e.g. electoral registers) to filter out ineligible votes or duplicates; it also certainly can delete fraudulent one-time e-mail address based signatures.
 Apparently the latter may have happened on Sunday the 26th at about 2 PM.
 I do not have any other explanation for the dip in vote count.

 R